 Tango can be usefully viewed on analogy with conversation where instead of the medium of language or words we use the medium of the physical body and its movements.
-To begin with, as with conversation tango is interactive.
-Interaction means that we are responding to the immediate situation and we are cooperating with the Other to create an improvised conversation.
-Unlike composed language (ie., language that is written down) or movement (ie., movement that is choreographed) you cannot anticipate how the conversation will run.
-You have not rehearsed a routine or choreography that you are going to execute in a predetermined manner.
-You need to respond to the situation as it emerges, ie., the music, the space, and our partner.
-You co-create the dance in the moment, in a cooperative manner, with your partner.
+As with conversation social tango is interactive.
+Interaction means that we’re responding to the immediate situation and we are cooperating with the partner to create an improvised conversation.
+Unlike language which is composed, ie., written down, or movement which is choreographed, it means that you can’t anticipate how the interaction will run.
+You have not rehearsed a routine that you are going to execute in a predetermined manner and instead you need to respond to the situation as it emerges, ie., the music, the space and your partner.
+You co-create the dance in the moment in a cooperative manner.

-The analogy with conversation also can inform how we approach learning it.
-Because conversation is essentially interactive it has to be learned by practicing interaction.
-It cannot be learned by rote learning lines.
-Memorising the lines of a dialogue will not by itself teach you conversation skills and people who attempt to learn conversation in a foreign language this way are boring to talk to and can never find anyone to talk to them because they’re sticking to a rigid schema or model instead of responding to the immediate situation with its pragmatic elements and complexities that can’t be written down.
+The analogy with conversation also can inform how we can approach learning it, in particular what makes sense and what doesn’t.
+While this may seem obvious it bears pointing out that because conversation is essentially interactive it can only really be learned by practicing interaction.
+It can’t be learned by rote learning lines.
+It has only fairly recently been noticed in language education research that interactive conversation has different pragmatic features from language which is composed and can’t be learned simply by studying its formal structures.
+Studying grammar or memorising sentences, even if they’re lines of an idealised dialogue, will not teach you conversation skills.
+People who attempt to learn conversation in a foreign language this way are boring to talk to and can never find anyone to talk with them because they’re sticking to a rigid schema instead of responding to the immediate situation with its pragmatic features and complexities that can’t be written down.

-By the same token you can’t simply launch into a conversation without any preparation.
-You do need to prepare by some drill, memorisation and rote learning even how to say “Hello!” in the foreign language before you can practice saying it in an interactive situation.
-It is therefore a question of proportion rather than an either/or scenario.
-The problem is that people start off rote learning and then never progress to actual interaction.
-They load up their heads with rigid schemas without testing them out in real life situations.
+On the other hand, you can’t simply launch into a conversation without any preparation.
+You do need to prepare with some drill, memorisation and rote learning even how to say “Hello!” in the foreign language before you can practice saying it in an interactive situation.
+It is also useful to notice features of interactive language, eg., by looking at videos or transcripts.
+I’ve met people who learned good conversational skills by watching a lot of movies which feature a lot of conversation in the target language.
+The problem is that people often start off rote learning without progressing to actual interaction, and they tend to focus on formal, composed type of language and fail to notice that interactive has different sorts of features.
+Then they load up their heads with rigid schemas without testing them out in real life situations.
 When they attempt to do so they freeze under pressure and go back to the safety of the textbook.
-When they finally come out with their rehearsed schemas they’re boring conversationalists with no fluency.
+When they finally come out with the rehearsed schemas they’re boring conversationalists with no fluency.